sfmqur/WebNovelScraper/README.md

 # WebNovelScraper

-A small Windows desktop app for scraping web novels from freewebnovel.com into plain text files.
+A small  desktop app for scraping web novels from freewebnovel.com into plain text files.

 ## Usage